ua-astro-grads/ua-astro-grads.github.io/_posts/2017-11-15-controlling-hardware.md

 title: "Real Programmers Debug with Fire Extinguishers"
 ---

 Talk slides [are available here](/downloads/2017-18/kulesa-hardware-slides.pdf).
-A hands-on session with example hardware is offered on 11/29; email Craig if you're interested.
+A hands-on session with example hardware is offered on 11/29/2017; email Craig (ckulesa@email...) if you're interested.

 ## Resources

-For your amusement, the Antarctic observatory used as an example in the talk is [HEAT](http://soral.as.arizona.edu/heat/)
+The Antarctic observatory used as an example in the talk is the [High Elevation Antarctic Terahertz (HEAT) telescope](http://soral.as.arizona.edu/heat/) at Ridge A.

 Go build something and control it with software.
 [Sparkfun](https://www.sparkfun.com/) and [Adafruit](https://www.adafruit.com/) have a lot of good resources and some nifty development boards to get you started.